jgnewman/lightningDOM/README.md

   // Find the differences between both versions and apply
-  // those differences to the real DOM. migrate(vdom, vdom2);
+  // those differences to the real DOM. myApp.migrate(vdom, vdom2);
 }
 ```

-**Why does `create` exist at the top level but `render` and `migrate` only exist after calling the `app` function?**

-Because every instance of `lightningDOM.app()` gives you an independent lightningDOM "app".
-Creating virtual nodes is kind of a global thing.
-But rendering them into a particular place on the page and updating that section of real DOM automatically is the job of a lightningDOM app.
-Organizing things this way way allows you to have many simultaneous lightningDOM apps running on the same page, completely independent of each other!

-Now let's talk about those functions.
+Because it's nice to be able to have multiple lightningDOM apps on one page if you need them, rendering and migrating and actions that happen at the app level.
+But since creating a virtual node is app-agnostic, the `create` function lives at the top level.

+# API

-#### `create(String tag [, Object attributes, Array children])`
+#### `create(String: tag [, Object: attributes, Array: children])`

-This function builds a virtual DOM node which represents an HTML element.
+Builds a virtual DOM node which represents an HTML element.
 Your arguments tell it what kind of element it represents, what the attributes are for that element, and what its child nodes should be.

 Attributes are named _exactly_ as they would be in real HTML.
 For example, you must use "class" instead of "className" (as opposed to other libraries like React DOM).
 Part of the reason lightningDOM is fast and small is that it doesn't waste time translating your attributes for you.